hughluo/paper/distributed_computation/MapReduce: Simplified Data Processing on Large Clusters.md

 * large cluster of commodity computers

 ## Contribution
-Abstract the complexity of parallize the computation, distribute the data,handle the failures and load balancing.
+* Abstract the complexity of parallize the computation, distribute the data,handle the failures and load balancing.
+* Large variety of problems are easily expressible as MapReduce problem
+* The implementation scales well to large cluster of machines (thousands)

+## Findings
+* restricting programming model makes it easy to parallize, and make distribute computaions fault tolerant
+* network bandwidth is a scare resource.

 ## Conception
 ### Map